-Legal insurance can be included as a benefit of a group insurance plan from your employer.
-Before buying your own policy, you should first find out if you already have coverage included through your employer group insurance or other organizations before you look into spending money on a personal plan.
+Legal insurance can be part of a group plan that you get from your employer.
+Before buying your own policy, you should first find out if you already have coverage included through your work or other organizations you belong to.
+You may not need to spend money on a personal plan.

-ARAG has been around for more than 80 years and it's one of the oldest providers of legal insurance with millions of customers around the world.
-It offers several personal plans you can choose from, as well as extensive helpful resources on their website.
+- ARAG has been around for more than 80 years.
+It's one of the oldest providers of legal insurance with millions of customers around the world.
+It offers several personal plans you can choose from.
+There are also lots of resources on its website.